prestonmoody/kubernetes-twoge/README.md

 challenges.
 1. Switching the nodeports between namespaces.
 2. The order of deploying these .yml files especially the resource quota.
-3. Getting the Elk stack configured.
+3. Getting the EKS stack configured.